How to Rename Worksheets in Excel – Change Sheet Names

 | Spreadsheet | File | FormData | Required.
 The Excel workbook file (.xlsx, .xls, etc.) containing the worksheet to be renamed. |

 | sourceName | String | Query | Required.
-The current/existing name of the worksheet you wish to rename. |
+The current name of the worksheet you wish to rename. |

 | targetName | String | Query | Required.
 The new name to assign to the worksheet.
-Must follow Excel naming rules (e.g., no :, \, ?, *, [, ]) and be unique within the workbook. |
+Must follow Excel naming rules (no :, \, ?, *, [, ]) and be unique within the workbook. |

 | outPath | String | Query | Optional.
 The target folder path in cloud storage where the renamed workbook will be saved.
-If null or omitted, it may save to the same location as the source or a default path. |
+If null or omitted, the service saves the file to the same folder as the source workbook (or a default path). |

-| outStorageName | String | Query | Required.
-The name identifier of your configured cloud storage service (e.g., ArchiveStorage) where the output file will be stored. |
+| outStorageName | String | Query | Optional.
+The name identifier of your configured cloud storage service (e.g., ArchiveStorage).
+If omitted, the default storage is used. |

 | region | String | Query | Optional.
-The locale setting (e.g., ko-KR) to apply, which may influence character encoding or regional naming conventions. |
+The locale setting (e.g., ko-KR) that may influence character encoding or regional naming conventions. |

 | password | String | Query | Optional.
 The decryption password required to open and modify a password‑protected workbook.
 Omit if the file is not encrypted. |